d-e-s-o/nitrocli/nitrocli/README.md

 - open: Open the encrypted volume.
 The user PIN needs to be entered.
 - close: Close the encrypted volume.
 - status: Report status information about the Nitrokey.
+- clear: Remove the user PIN from gpg-agent's cache.

 Usage